researcherben/structural-simulation-toolkit/sst_logging/Simplified_SST_Logging.md

 To support logging, the Structural Simulation Toolkit (SST) includes a logging class that provides a standardized way to format and output logging messages.
 Like most, it allows the developer to specify a formatted text string that will be printed before each log message, the logging level, and has the option to send log messages to the terminal or log file.

 However, for those developers first coming to SST the interface can be slightly confusing.
-This paper is intended to serve as a brief introduction to the SST logging class, explain how its features map to those from other logging libraries, and provide ways to simplify the interface to something a developer may be more familiar with.
+This documentation is intended to serve as a brief introduction to the SST logging class, explain how its features map to those from other logging libraries, and provide ways to simplify the interface to something a developer may be more familiar with.

 ## A BRIEF INTRODUCTION TO LOGGING